 7. Potatoes.
 Intake a modest baked potato or a small serving of mashed or roasted potatoes will apparent your body of acids that can block the effects of tryptophan.

 8. Flaxseeds.
 When life goes awry and suspicion down is keeping you up, trysprinkling 2 tablespoons of these healthy modest seeds on your bedtime oatmeal.
 They are rich in omega-3 fatty acids, a natural mood lifter.

 9. Almonds.
 A handful of these heart-healthy nuts can be snooze inducing, as they contain both tryptophan and a nice dose of muscle-relaxing magnesium.

 10. Whole-wheat bread.
 A piece of toast with your tea and honey will release insulin, which helps tryptophan get to your brain, where it’s converted to serotonin and quietly murmurs “time to sleep.”

 - Caffeine.
-A stimulant, caffeine boosts the activity of your nervous system, which makes falling asleep more hard.
+A shot in the arm, caffeine boosts the activity of your nervous system, which makes falling asleep more hard.

 - Alcohol.
-Although it may firstly make you feel sleepy, alcohol can cause unrestful sleep and frequent awakenings.
+Although it may firstly make you feel sleepy, alcohol can produce unrestful sleep and frequent awakenings.

 - Heavy, spicy foods, especially if you are prone to heartburn.
-Eating too much may cause you to feel physically uncomfortable when lying down.
+Intake too much may produce you to feel physically uncomfortable when lying down.

-- Drugs - make sure that your prescribed medications do not cause insomnia.
+- Drugs - make sure that your prescribed medications do not produce insomnia.